MSB Licence in Canada

 Regulator frame

-1. Financial Transactions and Reports Authority of Canada (FINTRAC).
-FINTRAC plays a key role in regulating cryptocurrency transactions in Canada.
-As of 2020, all cryptocurrency platforms must register with FINTRAC as money transfer service businesses.
-This requirement aims to strengthen controls over cryptocurrency transactions to prevent their use for money laundering and terrorist financing.
+Financial Transactions and Reports Analysis Centre of Canada.
+FINTRAC is at the core of regulating cryptocurrency transactions in Canada.
+Because of this, in 2020, all platforms of cryptocurrency are obliged to register themselves with FINTRAC as Money Transfer Service Businesses.
+This will help in enhancing controls over cryptocurrency transactions so as to avoid their use in facilitating money laundering and terrorist financing.

-2. Canadian Securities Commission (CSA).
-The CSA coordinates the regulatory efforts of provincial and territorial securities authorities.
-The Commission is actively working to develop rules that will regulate ICOs (initial coin offerings) and the trading of cryptocurrencies, treating them as securities or derivatives.
+Canadian Securities Commission – CSA.
+CSA harmonizes the regulating roles of different securities commissions both at the provincial and territorial levels.
+This Commission is working effectively to develop such rules that will regulate initial coin offerings and trading in cryptocurrencies as securities or derivatives.

-3. Bank of Canada.
-The Bank of Canada is exploring the potential of a central bank digital currency (CBDC) and its possible impact on the country’s financial system.
-While no specific regulatory action has yet been taken, the Bank is actively engaged in international discussions on cryptocurrencies.
+Bank of Canada.
+The Bank of Canada is studying a CBDC and its potential implications for the financial system.
+No distinct regulatory action has so far been taken; however, the Bank is involved in international discussion of cryptocurrencies.

 Requirements for cryptocurrency transactions